 - 1. Have a documented disability (documentation must be supplied) that presents a significant barrier to the educational process, and - 2.
-Request services from Disability Services through the Disability Services Coordinator.
+Request services from Disability Services through the Dean or Director of Student Services.

 Provisional eligibility, which allows students to receive limited services and accommodations, may be granted in the following situations: